Category: Accessibility

 Colour Change

-17% of students have declared themselves as being Dyslexic at UAL which is on par with the national figure of 16%.
-However the number of people working in the creative industry who are neurodiverse is higher with some reports doubling the figure to 32%.
-Which is a 3rd of the…
+18.5% of students have declared a disability at UAL which is higher with the national figure of 16%.
+The number of people working in the creative industry who are neurodiverse is even higher with some reports doubling the figure to 32%.
+This is a 3rd of the work force that…

 Written by